 Booking a room on the Premier Inn website is easy and straightforward.
 It allows you to select a disabled room and then it gives the option of a lowered bath or level access shower room (wet room).
 This never used to be the case with Premier Inn as you were made to phone them after booking and request your preference.
 Many times I found this not to work as I’d arrive at check-in and be given a room with a bath despite asking for a shower.
 So far in my experience, the new booking system is working well.

-I booked the Premier Inn Millennium Bridge Newcastle hotel at a room rate of £39.
+I booked the Premier Inn Newcastle City Centre Millennium Bridge hotel at a room rate of £39.
 We stayed on a Sunday, which may be the reason for the low rate.

 Location and Parking